Francescolis/Xpandables.Net/README.md

 ### Creating an Optional Value

-You can create an Optional< T> value using the constructor or implicit conversion.
+You can create an Optional< T> value using helpers or implicit conversion.
 ```csharp

 using Xpandables.Net.Optionals;